Hello profile pic

 Welcome to my little space on the internet.
-In the physical world you can find me in the beautiful mountains of North Carolina where I live with my husband, older children and our crazy and lovable dog, Basso.
+In the physical world you can find me in the beautiful mountains of North Carolina where I live with my husband, and our crazy but sweet Rottweiler rescue, Atlas.
 I’m usually in my sewing room avoiding housework.
-I have a 26 year old New Home basic sewing machine and a large fabric stash of mostly printed fabric.
-I somehow forgot to buy solids and neutrals.
-My favorite sewing tool is my Horn scissors.
+I have finally upgraded from a 30-year-old New Home basic sewing machine to a Bernina that, honestly, I’m not sure I would buy if I had to do it over again.
+I continue to house a large fabric stash of mostly printed fabric.
+I somehow forget to buy solids and neutrals.
+My favorite sewing tool is my Horn brand scissors.
 Their weight in my hands makes me feel like I’m doing something serious.

 How Sewing Became What I Do

 I have always loved making things.
 As a kid I loved making just about anything; cards, drawings, bean bags, blanket forts, and especially making up stories with my Fisher-Price Little People.
-As a teenager I was all about art classes which let me stay in my little day dream world a little out of the mainstream.
-In high school you are either in or your out so I embraced being different.
+As a teenager, I was all about art classes, which let me stay in my little day-dream-world a little out of the mainstream.
+In high school, you are either in or you’re out so I embraced being different.

-Sewing came to me through wanting different clothes then what my peers went for.
-This was before Fast Fashion and in order to get different clothes, let alone enough clothes for a season out of my clothing budget I would have to plan.
+Sewing came to me through wanting different clothes than what my peers went for.
+This was before Fast Fashion or the internet so in order to wear something different, and afford the clothes I wanted with my clothing budget, I would have to plan.
 What basics did I need?
-What still fit or wasn’t worn out from last year?
+What still fit and wasn’t worn out?
 What could I find at the thrift stores and what could I only get at the mall?
-It was work that I actually enjoyed but the ace up my sleeve, the resource most of my classmates seemed to be missing, the super power that I took full advantage of was, my mom sewed.
+It was work that I enjoyed, but the ace up my sleeve, the resource most of my classmates seemed to be missing, the super power that I took full advantage of was, my mom sewed.

 Why I Started The Daily Sew

 I had sewing skills.
 I knew sewing terminology.
 Patternmaking was my favorite class.
-So when I found pattern instructions lacking I would figure out how to sew the garment or sew it even better by using a technique the pattern didn’t mention.
-But I was tired and sewing was suppose to be my break from thinking hard.
-A sewing pattern should be straight forward, I thought, like following a recipe from a well written cookbook.
+So when I found pattern instructions lacking I would have to figure out how to construct it or I would use a better technique that the pattern didn’t mention.
+But I was tired and sewing was supposed to be my break from thinking hard.
+A sewing pattern should be straightforward, I thought, like following a recipe from a well-written cookbook.

-I kept thinking how much trouble would it be for the pattern company to thoroughly edit or to add to the instructions?
-They seemed to charge enough that an extra sheet of instructions could be included.
+I kept thinking how much trouble would it be for a pattern company to thoroughly edit or to add more instructions?
+They seemed to charge enough to cover an extra sheet of instructions.
 Could they at least throw in some more illustrations?
-What if I was a beginner sewer?
-I would wad up this pattern and cry.
+What if I were a beginner sewer?
+I would probably wad up the pattern and cry.

 I thought the big pattern companies (that’s almost all there was when I had this idea) were killing the love of sewing.
 They were shooting themselves in the foot.
-Their customers so frustrated with their patterns that they gave up sewing.
-With the rise of Old Navy, Target and the like selling clothes cheaper than the pattern cost why bother sewing?
+I imagined their customers were so frustrated with their patterns that they gave up sewing.
+With the rise of Old Navy, Target, and the like selling clothes cheaper than the pattern cost, why bother sewing?
 Soon there was going to be no pattern companies left which was going to be bad for me even though I was fed up with them at the time.
+(Turned out that it’s fabric stores that went away)

 I started The Daily Sew to encourage more people to sew.
-To show that it isn’t hard to explain better or add some extra pictures.
+To show that it isn’t hard to explain it better or to add some extra pictures.
 To help people enjoy sewing.
 To share what I learned and am learning.
 To inspire anyone to persevere through a project.
-To encourage creativity, individuality and great fitting clothes.
-To eventually see such a large sewing movement that home made clothing is taken seriously and given respect.
+To encourage creativity, individuality, and great fitting clothes.
+To eventually see such a large home sewing movement that it would be taken seriously and given respect.

 Sign Up for My Newsletter